niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Mounting the Controller Stand

+**1. Position the Tie Bracket**

-1. Center controller stand bracket on the tie
+Place the controller stand bracket on the center of the selected tie.

-2. Move bracket towards rail as far as possible
+Slide the bracket toward the rail as far as possible while keeping it centered.

-3. Using at least 4 0.5" x 3" galvanized lag bolts with washers, attach the bracket to the tie
+**2. Secure the Bracket to the Tie**

+Using a power drill or impact driver, install a minimum of four (4) 0.5 in. x 3 in. galvanized lag bolts with washers.

+Ensure bolts penetrate fully into solid wood.

+Tighten each bolt firmly to prevent movement.

+**3. Attach the Controller Stand to the Bracket**

-4. If not already attached, bolt the controller stand to the tie bracket
+If the controller stand is not already attached, align its base with the tie bracket.

-5. Ensure bolts are tightened, and that assembly is centered on the tie and square to the rail
-6. Attach leveling feet using holes on bottom of bracket and tighten
+Insert the supplied bolts and tighten securely.

+Confirm the assembly is:

+Centered on the tie

+Square (perpendicular) to the rail

+**4. Install Leveling Feet**

+Locate the pre-drilled holes at the bottom of the bracket.

+Thread each leveling foot into its hole and tighten by hand.

+Once threaded, use a wrench to snug each foot.

+**5. Pre-Load the Leveling Feet**

-When attaching the leveling feet, pre-load them slightly so that the controller stand is being held in tension by the feet pushing against the ballast.
-This will prevent the device from vibrating in use.
+Adjust the leveling feet so that they press firmly against the ballast.

+Apply slight downward pressure to “pre-load” the feet.

+The stand should be held in tension between the tie bracket and ballast.

+Verify that the stand does not rock or shift when pushed.

+**6. Final Check**

+Confirm all bolts are tightened.

+Verify that the stand is stable, centered, and level.

+Re-adjust leveling feet if necessary.

+---

 ### Light